utahplt/ifT-benchmark/README.md

 Benchmark for Occurrence Typing (and Similar Techniques).

 Occurrence typing is more widely known as "type narrowing" or "type refinement" these days.
-In one word, it is a technique that refines the type of a variable based on the occurrence of certain predicates.
+It is a technique that refines the type of a variable based on the occurrence of certain predicates.
 It is originally proposed by Tobin-Hochstadt and Felleisen in their paper "Logical Types for Untyped Languages" at ICFP 2010:

 ``` bibtex
 @inproceedings{tobin-hochstadtLogicalTypesUntyped2010,